• Skip to main content

 —-

-These tips and tricks will ensure that your backyard is a safe place for squirrels, where they can be properly nourished while enjoying the space.
+These tips and tricks will ensure that your backyard is a safe place for squirrels, where they can be adequately nourished while enjoying the space.

 As the summer months begin and we make plans to spend more time outdoors, our hope is that your backyard will become a place of refuge for both you and your furry neighbors!